mellywebby/100-days-of-code/log.md

 **Today's Progress**: Practiced working with variables and data types to get more familiar with the syntax.
 I learned append() for lists, for loops, and how to use range().

 **Thoughts:** I think I'm getting better at taking concise notes.
 At first, I was writing almost everything down, but understanding the information and writing practice codes are more effective than writing a book.

+### Day 4: October 6, 2020

+**Today's Progress**: Practiced working with lists and for loops.
+Wrote a nested for loop in Python for the first time.

+**Thoughts:** Slowly but surely warming up to Python syntax.
+Honestly, today's hour wasn't very productive considering I was already half-asleep at the start of the hour.
+I was making a lot of silly mistakes.
+I'm going to start coding in the mornings/afternoons as frequently as possible from here on out.